Student Programs at the IHSP

 The Internship Program, run twice per year, provides a unique opportunity within the McGill community for students from across disciplines to be involved in research projects currently in progress at the IHSP.
 Open to both graduate and undergraduate students, the IHSP internship program is comprised of work experience at a research institute, training in research and policy, and workshops on personal and professional development within the health and social policy arena.
 Since it began in 2006, 158 interns have benefited from this program.

-The Graduate Award Program, implemented in 2013, is designed to facilitate graduate work in the areas of health and social policy through a series of seminars, including workshops, training sessions, and opportunities to present findings.
+The Graduate Award Program, implemented in 2013, seeks to provide graduate students with the skills needed to bridge the gap between research and practice.
+It is designed to facilitate graduate work in the areas of health and social policy through a series of seminars, including workshops, training sessions, and opportunities to present findings.
 Central to the program is fostering a sense of community among a cohort of graduate students in an interdisciplinary setting through regular meetings and the provision of workspace.
 Working with mentors at the IHSP, students are encouraged to bring policy relevance to their existing research.
 Nineteen graduate students have been supported through this program.

 The McBurney Fellowship Program supports students in international service programs related to health and social policy in Latin America.
 McBurney Fellows serve abroad in organizations working to meet the basic needs of local populations over a period of 2 to 3 months.
 One key aspect of this fellowship is its mandate to make a significant contribution to improving the health and social conditions of poor and marginalized populations through the delivery of concrete and measurable interventions.
 Currently in its fourth year, the McBurney Fellowship has funded over 40 students.